It’s a challenge watching a family member work through a terminal illness, in some respects just waiting for the inevitable to happen.

-All these challenges are made easier of course when all family members pull together but that doesn’t always happen.
-Whether we’re 40 or 70 years old, if we’ve always behaved a certain way, the odds are we will continue to behave that way unless we change it, whether we’re ill or not.
+My spiritual beliefs help me to understand the process, which helps.
+All these challenges are made easier of course when family members choose to pull together, but that’s not always a given.
+Whether we’re 40 or 70 years old, if you’ve always behaved a certain way, the odds are you will continue to behave that way, whether you’re terminally ill or not.
 I believe age is immaterial and having a terminal illness has very little to do with it.

-From my own experience, having watched family work through similar illnesses, I know how different things can be.
-Both family members took the pressure off, slowly came to terms with their illness and allowed the family to help.
-Sometimes it’s often the stubbornness of the patient and not the patient’s circumstances that is responsible for some of their behaviour.
+From my own experiences, having watched another family member work through her terminal illnesses, I know how different things can be.
+This family member took the pressure off the rest of her family, came to terms with her illness and allowed the family to help.
+Sometimes it’s often the stubbornness of the patient and not the patient’s circumstances that is responsible for their behaviour.
 It unfortunately creates a void and more stress in an already stressful situation.